makoik/BatchRenamer/README.md

 # BatchRenamer

-Tiny Windows utility for cleaning and batch-renaming messy filenames — perfect for anime episodes, TV series, image dumps, and other cluttered downloads.
+Tiny Windows utility for cleaning and batch-renaming messy filenames.
+Perfect for anime episodes, TV series, image dumps, and other cluttered downloads.
 Predicts a clean base title, finds related files, previews the result, and applies the rename in one click.

 ## Features